McDonald's to close every restaurant for the Queen's funeral

-McDonalds is the latest establishment to announce its closure on Monday 19th September for the Queen's funeral.
+McDonalds is one of the shops that will be closed on Monday 19th September for the Queen's funeral.

 The business closures caused by the bank holiday on the day have split opinion, and will allow individuals and businesses to pay respect to the longest-reigning monarch on the last day of national mourning.